A screenwriter is frustrated at the Cannes Film Festival – until he stops caring about it. 3,283 words. Illustrations by John Donald Carlucci.

 “I couldn’t ask him.
 He’s a client and agents don’t ask clients for favors.
 It’s the other way around.
 I’d suggest a hotel.
 Sorry, have to run, I’m meeting people.
 Say hello to the family.”

-Bender wondered if it wasn’t too late to return to the Moroccan financier and tell him he had gotten lost trying to find the men’s room.
+Bender wondered if it wasn’t too late to return to the Moroccan financier and tell him he had trouble finding the men’s room.

 “I couldn’t be Russian?”
 Bender said.

-“You look Russian,” said Martha who was at least six feet tall and stood up straight.
+“You look Russian,” said Martha who was at least six feet tall.
+Abby, who was about five-five said, “Are you from Hollywood?”

 They were both stunning in their own ways.
-Although Bender was at first partial to Martha’s towering red haired beauty, Abby had the livelier personality.
-She touched, prodded, pinched and caressed Bender on every sentence.
-She had a thin scar across her cheek and said it was the result of a duel in Heidelberg and when she laughed at something he said, Bender melted.
+Although he was at first partial to the towering red-haired beauty of Martha, Abby had the livelier personality.
+She touched, prodded, pinched, and caressed Bender on every sentence.
+She a thin scar across her cheek and said it was the result of a duel in Heidelberg and when she laughed at something Bender said he melted.
 Martha was analytical and knew the inside scoop on every film in the festival.
 She wore a low cut black dress with a silver jacket and the promise of her breasts made Bender wonder if he should hand her his screenplay.
-Then again, Abby had a raspy voice that seemed to jump octaves in a sexy way.
-Could he be falling in love with two women at the same time?
+Then again, Abby had a raspy voice that seemed to jump octaves in a very sexy way.
+Could he fall in love with two women at the same time?
+Bender suddenly didn’t regret that Ellen wasn’t with him.

 “Let’s order some.”